JoshuaWise/vapr-static/README.md

 ## Usage

-This is a convenience plugin that provides a basic static file server.
+This is a plugin that provides a basic static file server.

 ```js
 const staticFileServer = require('vapr-static');